Last Updated on

 Let’s take a dive into the vegan food list.

 Fruits have a lot of vitamins, minerals, enzymes, and antioxidants.
 They are the most nutritious when ripe because they are alkalizing.
-Fruits are an easy addition to any meal or snack.
+Fruits are an easy addition to any meal and also make a good vegan snack.

 Should I have fresh, frozen, or dried fruits?